-In 2019 Empire Life notified the reinsurers of our individual life policies that in 2020 the Company will increase its individual life retention from \$500,000 to \$1.5 million and the recapture provisions of all eligible reinsurance treaties would be enacted.
-Updates to the production valuation model to reflect the recapture resulted in a net liability decrease on both the universal life and non-participating blocks of business.
+In 2019, the Company enacted significant changes to its reinsurance programs.
+Specifically, the reinsurers of the Company's individual life policies were notified that in 2020 the Company will increase its individual life retention from \$500 to \$1,500 and the recapture provisions of all eligible reinsurance treaties would be enacted.
+The recapture resulted in a substantial net liability decrease on both the universal life and non-participating blocks of business as the present value of future reinsurance premiums was greater than the estimated future claims.
+An additional amount was recognized in 2020 as provisions from the actuarial liabilities were released.